Ro-Data/Ro-Create-Table-From-Select/README.md

 ## Limitations

-- The only databases currently supported are PostgreSQL and Amazon Redshift.
+- The only database currently supported is Amazon Redshift.
 - In the course of creating the table, a temporary table is first created using `SELECT INTO`, so that column and type information can be extracted from `pg_table_def`.
 The script decides where to insert "`INTO [table-name]`" by